Reduced sexual desire

 A range of factors can have a role in reducing your desire for sex.

-- A loss of self-confidence may add to your doubts about expressing your sexuality or make you feel self-conscious about how you look to others.
-This can make you feel isolated, less attractive and result in less interest in sex.
-You may worry that you're no longer fulfilling your sexual role in a relationship - even if your partner doesn't think there's an issue.
-Although you might not experience desire before sex, this doesn't mean you can't become aroused or still respond to and enjoy intimacy or sexual activity.
+• A loss of self-confidence may add to your doubts about expressing your sexuality.
+Or make you feel self-conscious about how others view you.
+It can make you feel isolated, less attractive and result in less interest in sex.
+You may worry that you're no longer fulfilling your sexual role in a relationship – even if your partner doesn't agree.

-- MS symptoms may affect your sex drive.
-For instance, fatigue and depression can impact on desire, or pain and spasms may make sex physically uncomfortable.
+• MS symptoms may affect your sex drive.
+For instance, fatigue and depression can impact on desire.
+Pain and spasms may make sex uncomfortable.
 Fear of symptoms can also play a role.
-For example being anxious about losing control of your bladder or bowels during sex might mean you don't anticipate sex, and the pleasure it can bring, in the same way as before.
+For example being anxious about losing control of your bladder or bowels during sex.
+This might mean you don't look forward to sex, and the pleasure it can bring, in the same way as before.

-- Reduced sexual desire is common in the general population and issues unrelated to your MS can also play a part.
-Stress, anxiety and depression can all have an effect, as can worrying about things like work or finances.
+• Reduced sexual desire is common in the general population and issues unrelated to your MS can play a part.
+Feeling under pressure or stress, anxiety and depression can all have an effect.
+So can worrying about things like work or finances.
 Physical factors such as hormone imbalances can lower your sex drive, as can alcohol or drug use.

 How many people have reduced sexual desire?

-Research studies found that between three and four people in ten in the general population have a decreased interest in sex.
+Research studies suggest that in the general population between three to four people in ten have a decreased interest in sex.
 It's difficult to know how many people with MS are affected as sexual problems are usually underreported.

 What can I do if I have reduced sexual desire?

-Difficulty in satisfying your sexual needs can be a source of frustration, disappointment or distress.
-The most important starting point for managing any sexual issues is a willingness to talk about them.
-Read more about talking about sexual issues
+Difficulty in satisfying your sexual needs can be frustrating, disappointing or even distressing.
+A good starting point for managing any sexual issues is a willingness to talk about them.
+Read more about talking about sexual issues.

 Be positive